Discrimination of neutron-$\gamma$ in the low energy regime using machine learning for an EJ-276D plastic scintillator: Introduction

-In this study, supervised Machine Learning (ML) algorithms are explored to address the inefficiency of PSD CCM in the lower energy regime.
+In recent years, machine learning (ML) techniques are increasingly being utilized for particle identification tasks.
+Supervised learning algorithms such as boosted decision tree (BDT), support vector machine (SVM), convolutional neural network (CNN), artificial neural network (ANN) have shown assuring results in improving discrimination of neutron-$\gamma$ events.
+The BDT models have shown a low-resource, light-weight algorithms that can be included in online data taking using eFPGA~\cite{Johnson_2024}.
+SVMs achieve neutron–$\gamma$ separation by finding an optimal hyperplane that best divides the data even for non-linear datasets~\cite{YU201580svm,ARAHMANE2020106958svm}.
+CNN models are used in various types of organic and inorganic scintillator detectors for efficient neutron detection~\cite{YOON20233925cnn,10672537cnn,Yu:2025lxz,Shen:2025vyt}.
+Various ANN models are employed with different labeling strategies to capture the complex non-linear behavior of the input dataset, enhancing neutron–$\gamma$ discrimination performance~\cite{HACHEM20234057ann,ZHANG2024111179bpann}.
+In contrast, unsupervised learning algorithms~\cite{ZHAO2025107483} have also shown promising results for the same task.
+In this study, supervised ML algorithms are explored to address the inefficiency of PSD CCM in the lower energy regime.
 Two approaches are investigated, a Multi-Layer Perceptron Bayesian Neural Network (MLPBNN) and a Support Vector Machine (SVM).
 These algorithms are trained and evaluated using data from a plastic scintillator detector, with PSD capabilities, to assess their ability to distinguish between particle types more effectively at lower energies.
-To check the effectiveness of the considered ML algorithms, a time-of-flight experiment is also performed, where low energy neutron and $\gamma$ events are distinguished and compared with the results obtained from ML algorithms.
+To check the effectiveness of the considered ML algorithms, we have performed a time-of-flight experiment.
+The neutron and $\gamma$ events are separated in the time domain and compared with the ML-based discrimination results.